-Note: Trains between major cities will almost always be on a high-speed train (Rome-Milan, Rome-Venice, Rome-Florence, Venice-Milan, etc).
+Note: Trains between major cities will almost always be high-speed trains (Rome-Milan, Rome-Venice, Rome-Florence, Venice-Milan, etc).
 Also, most train tickets are available for purchase between three to six months in advance.

 - Slow Trains: InterRegionale (IR), Regionale (R), and Diretto (D)

 High-Speed Vs. InterCity/Regional Trains: High-speed trains are faster (obviously) and nicer/more comfortable than InterCity/Regional trains.
-They’re also more expensive but we usually think the time savings is worth the cost.
+They’re also more expensive but we usually think the time savings are worth the cost.
 But if you’re on a budget then there is no shame in taking a cheaper train.

 International Train Tickets

 International train tickets (i.e. tickets between Italy and another country) can sometimes cause a few issues.
 Let’s take a look at a few:

 - Not Every Country’s National Rail Service System Plays Nice With Eachother: Sometimes one country’s national rail site doesn’t know what another country’s rail system is doing so it won’t allow you to book an international ticket.
-Third-party booking sites like Omio, TrainLine, and Rail Europe covers multiple countries so they’ll let you book these more complicated international journeys without a hassle.
+Third-party booking sites like Omio and TrainLine cover multiple countries so they’ll let you book these more complicated international journeys without a hassle.

 - Buy Ticket From Departure Country’s Site: Always purchase your tickets from the country in which your train departs.
 This is because you can often only pick up your ticket from a station in the country where the trip originates.
 For example, for a journey from Nice, France to Milan, Italy you’ll want to buy your ticket from the French rail network but if you’re going from Milan to Nice then you’ll want to buy the ticket from an Italian site.
 NOTE: This isn’t an issue when you book through a third-party booking website.

 How To Use Your Italy Train Tickets